-Minjae Managing director.
-Four years in the role and another four as a middle manager at Eco UK.
+Minico Managing director.
+Four years in the role and another four as a middle manager Minjae at Eco UK.
 Ted Marketing manager/market analysis expert.
-Product pricing and marketing activities - line manager to Kate.
+Product pricing and marketing Ieu activities - line manager to Kate.
 At Eco UK for nine years.

-Marketing communication manager/expertise in marketing and public relations.
+Marketing communication manager/expertise in marketing and public relations.KateAdvertisement and communications.
+At Eco UK for five years.